-There may come a time in your business when the phone will not stop ringing.
+There may come a time in your cleaning service business when the phone won’t stop ringing.
 You want this!
-You want the calls for more work to come in.
+You want the calls for more house and office cleaning work to come in.
 Isn’t that why you’re in the professional cleaning business?
 But, consider these 5 things first before taking a new cleaning job.

 Let’s consider this for a moment…